If we don’t win, you don’t pay.

 (c) A pedestrian facing a circular green signal, unless prohibited by sign or otherwise directed by a pedestrian control signal as provided in Section 21456, may proceed across the roadway within any marked or unmarked crosswalk, but shall yield the right-of-way to vehicles lawfully within the intersection at the time that signal is first shown. (d) A pedestrian facing a green arrow turn signal, unless otherwise directed by a pedestrian control signal as provided in Section 21456, shall not enter the roadway.”
 (Source).

-And don’t forget that even if you have a confusing left green arrow, it may still be prohibited based on some other exclusionary rule like a detour sign, road construction, or even a time of day issue proscribing a U-turn.
+And don’t forget that even if you have a confusing left green arrow, it may still be prohibited based on some other exclusionary rule like a detour sign, road construction, or even a time of day issue prescribing a U-turn.
 (Ex: “No U-Turns from 6:00 am to 10:00 am.”)

 Are U-Turns Legal in “Business Districts?”

-The answer is like almost everything in California.
+The answer is almost everything in California.
 It can be legal unless an exception applies.
 Remember, delivery trucks and big heavy rigs are often present in business and commercial zones.
 Because of this, cars zipping around and making U-turns can easily mean a traffic collision with a commercial vehicle.

-Now throw in all the UPS, FedEx, and USPS delivery vehicles.
+Now, throw in all the UPS, FedEx, and USPS delivery vehicles.
 Then consider the big rigs dropping off goods or packing up all the closed-down businesses bankrupted by the government shutdowns due to COVID-19.
 Imagine all these commercial vehicles zipping in and out of the mall’s loading dock areas and pedestrian and vehicle traffic headed to and from the parking structure.

 - So, in addition to reduced speeds in commercial and business areas, “Turning and Stopping and Turning Signals” are discussed under California Vehicle Code Section 22102, which states: